 Industrial Kitchen Lighting:

-Industrial lighting is defined by robust shapes and often includes wire cage shades and a ‘naked bulb’ look.
+Industrial lighting is defined by robust shapes and often includes wire cage shades and a ‘bare bulb’ look.
 They’re lights which come, as the name suggests, from industrial buildings such as warehouses and factories.
 They are perfect for providing an edge to modern kitchens, as their rough but practical look creates variation in the otherwise clean design.
 They also go well with shabby chic and rustic interiors, as they usually also have a worn look which blends well with these styles.

 In short: Go for industrial kitchen lighting when you want to add a robust, masculine accent with a touch of nostalgia to your kitchen.